 Composition shingle roofing is a variant of asphalt shingles and can be made to mimic different types of shingle styles.
 They are manufactured using a blend of roofing materials (fiberglass, asphalt, and even recycled paper) to help make them more eco-friendly and durable.

-Composition shingles have a 25-50 year warranty and come in a variety of colors, shapes, sizes, and designs to suit the preferences of your home and unique roof.
+Composition shingles have up to 50-year warranty and come in a variety of colors, shapes, sizes, and designs to suit the preferences of your home and unique roof.
 They are lightweight and aren’t easily damaged.
 They don’t split, peel, warp, or crack when exposed to weather elements and can be made out of lots of recyclable materials like plastics, tires, or wood shavings.

 14. Solar Panels